Judy Baca: Teaching career

+In 1995, she implemented the Muralist Training Workshop to teach people the techniques she had picked up.
+She also served as a professor at California State University, Monterey Bay from 1994 to 1996, where she co-founded the Visual & Public Arts Institute Department.
 In 1996 Baca moved to University of California, Los Angeles (UCLA) and took on multiple roles.
 In 1993, she co-founded UCLA's Cesar Chavez Center for Interdisciplinary Studies, an institution for which she serves as vice chair.
 In 1998, she served as a master artist in residence with the Role of the Arts in Civic Dialogue at Harvard University.